Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3vGN4jCBhdY.md

 # [April 20th, 2021 Livestream](../2021-04-20.md)
 ## Q&A: Any timeframe for Update 5?
 https://www.youtube.com/watch?v=3vGN4jCBhdY
-This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Will there be another game Update this month or next month?](./yt-RFBNUCRN7cE.md) [https://www.youtube.com/watch?v=RFBNUCRN7cE](https://www.youtube.com/watch?v=RFBNUCRN7cE)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: When will Update 5 be?](./yt-Cuuet0VMc2E.md) [https://www.youtube.com/watch?v=Cuuet0VMc2E](https://www.youtube.com/watch?v=Cuuet0VMc2E)

 ### Topics